tang/recipeapp/README.md

 ### To Do
 - Let the User take an image of the final product and save it using Core Data
+- Let user create their own recipe
+- Let user edit the recipe in the Table View

 ### Sample images